TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 6/Judges 6.15.md

 ---

-And he said unto him, Oh, Lord, wherewith shall I save Israel? behold, my family is the poorest in Manasseh, and I am the least in my father's house.
+He said to him, "O Lord, how shall I save Israel?
+Behold, my family is the poorest in Manasseh, and I am the least in my father's house."